nafiul-araf/RFM-Segmentation/README.md

 ```

 ### CTE3: Scoring Each Metric
-The third CTE (`cte3`) uses quartiles to score each metric (Recency, Frequency, and Monetary Value) based on customer data.
+The third CTE (`cte3`) uses quartiles to score each metric (Retency, Frequency, and Monetary Value) based on customer data.
 Higher scores represent better customer behavior for each metric.

 ```sql
 cte3 as (